-At the age of 8 or 9 the prospect of leaping around an old hall picking invisible flowers from an equally invisible vine then scattering them about seemed beyond strange to me.
-Ballet lessons for little girls weren’t what I had imagined.
+At the age of 7 or 8 the prospect of leaping around an old hall, picking invisible flowers from an equally invisible vine and then scattering them about seemed beyond strange to me.
+Ballet lessons for little girls weren’t what I had imagined, and while my Grandma had kindly offered to pay for ballet lessons, I politely declined.

-My grandmother had offered to pay for ballet lessons, if I was interested in taking them.
-I was, well I was interested in being good at ballet, as it turns out I was less interested in the whole lessons side of things.
+I was quite interested in the idea of being a ballerina , well I was interested in being good at ballet, but as it turns out I was less interested in the whole lessons side of things.
 In my mind ballet was going to be my hidden talent, I was going to be a natural and leap into action, so to speak, and be pirouetting around the room right from the beginning.
-Instead I arrived at a small hall with polished wooden floors on the outskirts of town to find a group of girls picking invisible flora, a group of girls who I might add had been taking ballet lessons for some time.
+Instead I arrived at a small hall with polished wooden floors on the outskirts of town, to find a group of girls picking invisible flora, a group of girls who I might add had been taking ballet lessons for some time.

 I was pretty quick to bail on an idea if it wasn’t what I thought, similar to ballet I dropped out of Kapa Haka after only a few weeks.

 I had originally seen Kapa Haka as an opportunity to get out of another subject at school; it was possibly physical education, religious studies or Newspapers In Education.
 From the Kapa Haka performances I’d seen it looked fairly straightforward and something I could look good at with minimum input.
 I was wrong, Kapa Haka involved somewhat of a craft element, I needed to make my own poi.

 Making is general not considered a challenge, other families and other people can probably make them without too much of a struggle, but my family and I just aren’t crafty people (how to actually make poi).